LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Limitations.md

 ### Mobile

 1. Only the following parameters can be configured in Bubble branding when using the In-App SDK.
 All other attributes are inherited from the SDK configuration:

     1. Card border width

     2. Card border color

+{:start="2"}
-2. Structured content JSON affects text formatting in the structured content "Text" element.
-Only the following parameters can be configured for the "Text" element:
+2. Structured content JSON affects text formatting in the structured content "Text" element but only the following parameters can be configured for the "Text" element:

 * Font size

 * Font style (Italic, Bold)

 * Font color

 * Background color

 ### Web (Chat/Messaging)